 What is the time obligation/how many times a year will the coalition meet?

-At this juncture it is expected that the Board will meet in person two to three times per year.
+The board typically meets in person two to three times a year.
 Work groups and special project teams may decide to meet more often.

 Can non-battery industry members join?

 Yes.
-If a company, NGO/non-profit, or association is actively engaged in any part of the closed-loop management of batteries, or is a major user of batteries, they may also be considered for membership or collaboration.
+If a company, NGO/nonprofit or association is actively engaged in any part of the closed-loop management of batteries, or is a major user of batteries, it may also be considered for membership or collaboration.